About Boys and Girls (and Men and Women): one difference counts

 The fact remains, women are few and far between in construction, mining, and forestry, And in my part of the world, just 2% of heavy equipment operators are women.
 (Over the 25 construction industry trades surveyed, the average is 3%.)

-Still, whether or not you believe that this warrants “affirmative action”, given the choice between training a group of young men or young women, you should always choose women!
+Still, whether or not you believe that the cultural “barriers” to overcome warrant some kind of “affirmative action”, given the choice between training a group of young men or young women, you should always choose women!

 Think about it: for someone (red/green) colour blind, reds and greens all look “brown-ish”.
 And that makes it hard to distinguish between a green light blinking on the dashboard telling you that something’s good, and a red light blinking on the same dashboard telling you that something’s bad.